The following story is part of RoyalTee’s series, Too Black to be Latin, Too Latin to be Black

 However, these days as founder and CEO of Planet V Productions, she has shifted gears as a filmmaker who is focused on telling the stories of individuals often overlooked and underrepresented in mainstream media.
 One of those marginalized groups includes the Afro-Latino community.

-According to a report from the Annenberg Inclusion Initiative at the University of Southern California, published in November 2023, less than 5% of lead actors and actresses in Hollywood identified as Latin and less than 1% identified as Afro-Latino.
+According to a report from the Annenberg Inclusion Initiative at the University of Southern California, published in November 2023, less than 5% of lead actors and actresses in Hollywood identified as Latino and less than 1% identified as Afro-Latino.

 “It’s Afro-Latinos, people that look like me,” says Rodriguez who identifies as Afro-Dominican.